17 April 2025

 Honestly, sparring fight and fighting tournament are can be counter productitve for real life - street self defense training aspect.
 Why?

-Most pro fighting clubs like Sport Karate, Sport Taekwondo or Boxing are only focus on fighting tournaments nowadays.
+Most pro fighting clubs like professional sport Karate, Taekwondo or Boxing are only focus on fighting tournaments nowadays.
 They only focus on sparring fight training using fighting tournament format.
-Sadly, they lack of self defense techniques training which needed in real street fight for survive, for example: Finger Stab, Knee Strike or Groin Kick.
+Sadly, they lack of self defense techniques training which needed in real street fight for survive, for example: Finger Stab, Chop Strike or Groin Kick.

 Well, if you have a source of information to give you a guide for your martial art training, you can train at home.
 And if you are self motivated (as opposed to group motivated) personality, you can succeed.
 Persistence and motivation are the keys to such success.